Shivani-Choudhary29/Automated-Response-Generation-Customer-Support/README.md

 2. Train it on the dataset ("Kaludi/Customer-Support-Responses"), which will produce our fine-tuned model Llama-2-7b-chat-finetune

 Step 5: Load everything and start the fine-tuning process
   1. First of all, we want to load the dataset we defined.
-Here, our dataset is already preprocessed but, usually, this is where you would reformat the prompt, filter out bad text, combine      multiple datasets, etc.
+This is where I reformat the prompt, filter out bad text, combine dataset as required.
   2. Then, we’re configuring bitsandbytes for 4-bit quantization.
   3. Next, we're loading the Llama 2 model in 4-bit precision on a GPU with the corresponding tokenizer.
   4. Finally, we're loading configurations for QLoRA, regular training parameters, and passing everything to the SFTTrainer.
 The training has started.